kushalprasadjoshi/linux-basics/README.md

   cd || ls
   ```

+---

 ## License
-This repository is licensed under an **All Rights Reserved** license.
-You may fork and use the code for personal, educational, and non-commercial purposes only.
-Modifying, distributing, or using the code for commercial purposes is strictly prohibited without explicit permission.
-Please refer to the [LICENSE](LICENSE) file for further details.
+This repository is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code, provided that the original copyright
+notice and license text are included in all copies or substantial portions of the Software.

 ---